October 2017 Vietnam tropical depression

-The October 2017 Vietnam tropical depression, also known officially by its designation as Tropical Depression 23W, was a weak but deadly system that brought torrential rainfall and extreme flooding over northern and central Vietnam in October 2017.
+The October 2017 Vietnam tropical depression, also known unofficially by its designation as Tropical Depression 23W, was a weak but deadly system that brought torrential rainfall and extreme flooding over northern and central Vietnam in October 2017.
 The depression formed on October 7, located to the northwest of Luzon, Philippines.
 The system moved in a general westward direction as it steadily intensified.
 Despite being forecast to strengthen into a tropical storm, 23W failed to reach this intensity, due to lack of organization as it made landfall in Hà Tĩnh Province on October 10.

 Meteorological history

 During October 6, the United States Joint Typhoon Warning Center (JTWC) started to monitor a tropical disturbance, that had developed about 1010 km to the east of Manila in the Philippines.
 The system had a broad low level circulation centre, while atmospheric convection associated with the system was displaced to the northeast of the centre.
 The system was also located within a favourable environment for further slow development, with low to moderate vertical windshear and very warm sea surface temperatures of 30-32 °C. Over the next couple of days, the disturbance organised slightly, with atmospheric convection to the south of the disturbance improving as it moved westwards.
 During October 7, the Japan Meteorological Agency (JMA) reported that the disturbance had developed into a tropical depression, before the system passed over the Philippine island of Luzon.

 By 10:00 UTC of October 8, the JTWC had issued a Tropical Cyclone Formation Alert, while the JMA had determined that the system had winds of 55 km/h (35 mph).
 Several hours later, the JTWC began issuing advisories and upgraded the system to a tropical depression, giving the designation of 23W.
 The JMA followed suit and began issuing advisories three hours later on October 9.